sam-ludlow/mame-ao/README.md

 ## Known issues

-- Not all CHD SL (Software list) disks are available in the source & may contains incorect files (sha1 don't match).
-See section below "Sources - Software Disk" for more information.
+- Not all Software list disks (SL CHD) are available in the archive.org items & may contains incorect files (sha1 don't match), [see software disk section](#sources---software-disk).
-- UI could do with refinement.

 ## Reporting issues